-Determine, along with your special representative, the specific responsibilities that you expect your sponsor club to carry out.
-Ensure that either you or your special representative has communicated these responsibilities to the potential sponsor club before the club agrees to participate.
-If you have elected not to appoint a sponsor club, provide a detailed explanation fo your decision.
-Obtain all necessary signatures, and review the forms before submitting them.
+- □ Determine, along with your special representative, the specific responsibilities that you expect your sponsor club to carry out. - Ensure that either you or your special representative has communicated these responsibilities to the potential sponsor club before the club agrees to participate. - If you have elected not to appoint a sponsor club, provide a detailed explanation for your decision. - Obtain all necessary signatures, and review the forms before submitting them. - □ Contact your CDS representative with any questions before submitting the forms.